 NOTE - the following are expanded teaching notes from a youth Q&A forum at Cedar Creek Baptist Church in Louisville, KY, last night.
 Hope you enjoy them!

 Why do bad things happen to good people?
 This is one of the most haunting questions facing modern man.
 Why does such seemingly senseless tragedy strike such seemingly innocent victims?
 Why are many babies born with deformities or handicaps?
 Why are young women in southern Sudan raped and beaten by armed militia from the north?
 Why are girls in Thailand sold into sexual slavery to provide a few months income for their families and to satisfy the perversions of Western tourists?
-Why does a massive tsunami wipe out hundreds of villages and take the lives of hundreds of thousands of southeast Asians?
+Why did an unimaginably powerful earthquake in Japan cause a massive tsunami and cause so much destruction and death?